 Card-linking can give a more complete picture by tracking every transaction a customer makes with you – both online and off.
 And as Björn Bärbo, CEO of Goloyal explains, striking that balance is key: “A good customer journey is not coming into a physical store and doing online shopping – that’s just confusing.
 Instead, the journey has to be relevant at the right time, in the right place”.

 At Fidel, we’re experts in helping retailers build customer loyalty programmes that work.
-To find out how our customers have built effective card-linked loyalty programmes, check out our case studies.
+To find out how intu built an effective card-linked loyalty programme, read our Q&A with Commercial Director Trevor Pereira.